ibm-cloud-docs/discovery-data/upload-data.md

 {: #upload-data-ts-ms}

 Failed to prepare document for SDU processing
 :    Some DOC, PPT, and XSL files that use older features which are no longer supported by Microsoft Office can cause ingestion issues.
-If you encouter this issue, open the file in a more recent version of Microsoft Office and convert the files to the DOCX, PPTX, or XSLX formats respectively, and then upload the DOCX, PPTX, or XSLX file.
+If you encounter this issue, open the file in a more recent version of Microsoft Office and convert the file to the DOCX, PPTX, or XSLX format respectively, and then upload the DOCX, PPTX, or XSLX file.

 ### PDF file troubleshooting tips
 {: #upload-data-ts-pdf}